Leikaab/apiconfig/scripts/README.md

 ## `local_dev_setup.sh`

-This script recreates the important parts of the devcontainer environment so you can set up local development without Docker.
+This script mimics the important parts of the devcontainer setup so that developers without Docker can create a similar environment.

 ### Prerequisites

 - Bash shell on Linux/macOS (Windows via WSL or Git Bash)
 - [Python](https://www.python.org/) 3.11+
 - [Poetry](https://python-poetry.org/) on your `PATH`
-- Optional: [GitHub CLI](https://cli.github.com/) if you want automatic authentication via `GITHUB_TOKEN`
 - Optional: `curl` to install [`act`](https://github.com/nektos/act) for local GitHub Actions

 ### Usage